pierogio/Basic_Hangman_Game/README.md

-# BAsic hangman game in python
+# Basic hangman game in python